-At Burnley Brow we recognise that all children have an equal chance of success.
-We recognise that children develop in individual ways and at varying rates.
+At Burnley Brow we recognise that children develop in individual ways and at varying rates.
 We believe that high -quality early education is vital for all children and especially those from disadvantaged backgrounds.
 The high-quality care and education we provide is inclusive for all.
 Special educational needs and disabilities are identified quickly to ensure children promptly receive the extra help they need.